 The easier a window is to clean, the more likely people are to maintain them.

-The easiest windows to clean are those made of fiberglass and vinyl, neither of which corrode or absorb moisture.
-The sleekness of vinyl, for example, makes it easy to clean with a single wipe.
-Dust, dirt and other elements will not stick to a vinyl surface.
+The easiest windows to clean are those made of fiberglass composite, which won’t corrode or absorb moisture.
+The sleekness of composite makes it easy to clean with a single wipe.
+Dust, dirt and other elements will not stick to a composite surface.

 4. Architectural Style of Your Home

 When you shop around for new windows, it is wise to consider how a prospective choice will fit the architecture and design of your home.
 For example, if you live in a home that was built more than a century ago, it would be best to choose windows that work with the design style of that era.
 Likewise, modern window designs will easily complement most homes built within the last 30 years.

 A new set of windows can easily boost the resale value of a home by five to 10 percent.
 If the windows are ENERGY STAR® rated, that could be one of the selling points when the house is placed on the resale market.

 Today’s discerning homeowner wants more than just a pretty house with spacious interiors.
 More than ever, people are concerned about energy efficiency and home security.
 A house equipped with strong, insulating windows is certain to attract more interest from prospective homebuyers.

 You’ve decided to purchase replacement windows and have an idea about the style and material you prefer.
 What main factors should you compare when shopping with a local company versus a national chain?

 Replacement windows are only worth the cost if they offer energy efficiency and security.
 As such, it is crucial to purchase the best possible windows.